Our Plans for a Center celebrating African American Heritage and Muliculturalism

 The Clemmons Family Farm is one of the largest African American-owned farms in the state of Vermont.

 Transitioning from a 148-acre Family Farm to a 148-acre Center Over the next few years we are in a transition phase from a private family-owned farm to an African American Heritage and Multicultural Center that will share a beautiful historic venue with visitors and the general public.
-The Clemmons Family Farm follows the example of the Webb family’s Shelburne Farms as a model for our gradual transition from a private farm into a non-profit center offering educational and cultural enrichment programs and a beautiful, inspiring setting to the public.
+The Clemmons Family Farm follows the example of the Webb family’s Shelburne Farms as a model for our gradual transition from a private farm into a non-profit center offering educational and multicultural enrichment programs in a beautiful, inspiring setting for the public.

 Celebrating African American Heritage and Multiculturalism through Music, Art, Humanities, Farm, Food and Community The Farm's plans include a dynamic program of African diaspora music, visual and performing arts, culinary arts, culture, history and literature across the 148 acres of a working farm.
 Our programs are tailored to small-group interactions that focus on building quality cross-cultural learning, educational enrichment and human-to-human connections with our local community and other visitors from near and far.